 Table of Contents

 Many small businesses use the cash method of accounting because it is the easiest way to track revenue and expenses.
-The more complex accrual method requires a greater understanding of accounting principles, but reported results are usually more accurate.
-Yet, as a small company grows, the accrual method may be required for tax purposes.
+The complex accrual method requires a greater understanding of accounting principles, but reported results are usually more accurate.
+As a small company grows, a cash to accrual method change may be required for tax purposes.
 Also, companies maintaining inventory generally must use the accrual method of accounting.
 When a change in method is called for, a cash to accrual conversion occurs through a series of adjusting entries.

 Accounts Affected by a Cash to Accrual Conversion

-Depending on the number of accounts a company maintains in its bookkeeping system, a cash to accrual conversion may only require a few adjusting entries.
+Depending on the number of accounts a company maintains in its bookkeeping system, a cash-to-accrual conversion may require several adjusting entries.
 Once the new method is established, accrual accounts are updated at the end of each accounting period.
 Here is a look at some of the accounts which may be affected.

 Accounts Payable and Other Accrued Expenses